ijding/power-outage-project/README.md

 # Fairness Analysis

-Since our search tree does not perform binary classification, this makes metrics such as precision and recall difficult to copmute.
+Since our search tree does not perform binary classification, this makes metrics such as precision and recall difficult to compute.
 We'll rely on accuracy score as our evaluation metric.

 The model was analyzed for its fairness when testing on data from different states.
 We'll focus specifically on California and Texas, the two states with the most outages (as seen in our univariate data exploration).
 We'll perform a permutation test at a significance level of 0.01 to analyze our model's fairness, using the absolute difference in scores as our test statistic.